Is It Safe to Remove All TikTok Reposts?

 Frequently Asked Questions

-It can be, as long as the workflow stays local, avoids asking for your TikTok password, and does not try to push actions at reckless speed.
+It can be, as long as the workflow avoids storing your TikTok password, uses safe pacing, and does not try to push actions at reckless speed.

 Any tool that asks you to type your TikTok username and password into a third-party page should be treated as high risk.